 Water-Cooled Ice Machine Schedules and Product Codes

 The type of ice maker purchased has energy use implications.
-Ice-making head type water-cooled ice machines do not contain storage bins but are generally designed to accommodate a variety of bin sizes.
+Ice making head-type water-cooled ice machines do not contain storage bins, but are generally designed to accommodate a variety of bin sizes.
 Federal buyers need to be aware that the additional energy use associated with the storage bins is not included in the reported energy consumption for these products.
-On the other hand, self-contained units have an ice-making mechanism and storage bin integrated into the same cabinet or housing, so the energy use associated with the storage is included in the reported energy use.
+Because self-contained units have an ice-making mechanism and a storage bin integrated into the same cabinet or housing, the energy use associated with the storage is included in the reported energy use.

 Proper maintenance of water-cooled ice machines is important, especially of solenoid valves that control the flow of water through the condensers.
 When these valves fail in the open position, water flows through the condensers regardless of if the machine is operating or not.
 This unnecessarily increases loads on cooling towers.

 Hard water leaves mineral deposits or scale on the evaporator plate and other components of the ice-making mechanism.
 Commercial ice machines typically include a self-cleaning function that periodically rinses scale off these components.
 In most cases, the owner or service technician can adjust the frequency of the cleaning function to accommodate differences in water quality.
-It is common to find ice machines with self-cleaning set to maximum regardless of water quality.
-It is necessary to check and adjust the setting to match the water quality in your area.
+It is common to find ice machines with self-cleaning set to maximum regardless of water quality; be sure to check and adjust the setting to match the water quality in your area.